First Grade Writing Standards

 Students in first grade develop all aspects of their English language arts skills through daily exposure and practice.
 In Grade 1, students strengthen their understanding of how print connects with spoken language.
 First grade students understand that spoken language is composed of sequences of sounds and that letters represent the sounds.
 In first grade, students can recite the letters of the alphabet in correct order and know the sounds associated with each letter.
 It’s this knowledge of the common letter-sound correspondences that helps students “decode” written words or figure out words as they read.

 First grade students listen to, read, and respond to a wide variety of children’s literature, including stories, poems, and nonfiction, and begin to connect their experiences with information presented in print.
 By the end of the year, most first graders are able to read easy books by themselves.
 First graders also become writers.
+In first grade, sentences become a key focus of instruction.
 Students learn to differentiate between words, sentences, and paragraphs, and are able to write complete sentences using subjects and verbs, basic capitalization, and punctuation.
 Students develop the ability to write brief compositions that describe and explain familiar objects, people, places, events, or experiences.
 In 1st grade, students are taught a large number of high-frequency words and their vocabulary increases significantly.
 Penmanship control also increases, and students become proficient at printing letters.

 The following writing standards represent what states* typically specify as first grade benchmarks in writing proficiency: